Updated July 3, 2023

-Introduction Java Spring Interview Questions And Answers
+Introduction to Java Spring Interview Questions and Answers

-Java Spring framework is a lightweight framework, most popular and it is an open-source Java platform.
-It provides comprehensive architecture and infrastructure support in such a way that it should be very easily and rapidly to develop robust Java applications.
-Java Spring framework can also be called as a framework of frameworks since it is designed to support various other frameworks such as Hibernate, Struts, EJB, Tapestry, JSF, etc. This can be defined as an organizer where we can find a solution for the various technical issues.
-Java Spring framework is considered as one of the most powerful and also flexible frameworks designed to build robust Java applications.
+The following article provides an outline for Java Spring Interview Questions.
+Java Spring framework is the most popular lightweight framework, and it is an open-source Java platform.
+It provides comprehensive architecture and infrastructure support, so developing robust Java applications should be straightforward and rapid.
+The Java Spring framework, also known as a framework of frameworks, supports various other frameworks such as Hibernate, Struts, EJB, Tapestry, JSF, etc. It is an organizer where developers can find solutions for various technical issues.
+Developers widely regard the Java Spring framework as one of the most powerful and flexible frameworks for constructing robust Java applications.

 Part 1 – Java Spring Interview Questions (Basic)

-This first part covers basic Interview Questions and Answers
+This first part covers basic Interview Questions and Answers:

 Q1.
 What is a Spring Framework?